George F. Titterton: Career history

 In April 1955, he was named Assistant Vice President and in October the same year was promoted to Vice President – Contracts.
 Six years later, George was named Vice President – Program Management with responsibility for the executive direction of all contracts.
 In 1963, after leading in negotiating the contract with NASA to build the Lunar Excursion Module, he became Senior Vice President – Operations with responsibilities varying in time and breadth for all aircraft, spacecraft, and marine programs.

 As a member of the "Top Management Review Board" for the Apollo Lunar Module project, Mr. Titterton was influential in its engineering design decisions.
 When the first delivery of the lunar module did not meet NASA quality standards, George replaced Tom Kelly as overall project manager for Grumman Corporation's Lunar Excursion Module contract with NASA.
 George's reputation for correcting large production problems with complex projects at Grumman made him the ideal choice to ensure the success of the Apollo Lunar Module project and he did so.
 Around this time, George created 100 copies of a hardcover book entitled Alibis That Stuck containing one page, upon which was written "There ain't none".
 This book was distributed to Grumman employees at the plant.

 Finally, in the end of 1968, Mr. Titterton retired from Grumman, remaining as a member of its board of directors for several years afterward.
 George joined the Grumman retirees club and toured the country speaking at retiree club functions until a few years before his death in 1998.

+Mr. Titterton resided until his death on Fairview Road in the Old Lenox Hills neighborhood of Farmingdale.